Lead Opinion

 Where a third party tortfeasor obtains a release from an insured with knowledge that the latter has already been indemnified by the insurer or with information that, reasonably pursued, should give him knowledge of the existence of the insurer’s subrogation rights, such release does not bar the insurer’s right of subrogation.

 We have not previously considered how knowledge by the tortfeasor, at the time the release is given by the insured, may act to preserve the subrogation rights of the insurer.
 In Kapadia, there was no claim asserted that the release did not bar the insurer from pursuing its subrogation rights against the tortfeasor.
-Thus, our failure to recognize an exception to the rule in that case that a release by the insured bars subrogation rights of the insurer cannot be viewed as a rejection of the exception.
+Thus, our failure to recognize an exception to the rule in that case that a release by the insured bars subrogation rights of the insurer cannot be idewed as a rejection of the exception.

-either waives his or her right to invoke or is estopped to rely upon the rule against splitting a cause of action as a defense to an action by the nonconsenting insurer as subrogee.
-Under such circumstances, the settlement is regarded as having been made subject to and with a reservation of the rights of the insurer, and the tortfeasor is deemed to
+either waives his or her right to invoke or is estopped to rely upon the rule against splitting a cause of action as a defense to an action by the nonconsent-ing insurer as subrogee.
+Under such circumstances, the settlement is regarded as having been made subject to and with a reservation of the rights of the insurer, and the tortfeasor is deemed to*829 have consented to a separation -of the rights of the insured and the insurer.

 IV.
 Application of Subrogation Law to the Case.

-The undisputed facts in the case reveal Carruthers had knowledge of Allied‘s subrogation interest at the time of the settlement.
+The undisputed facts in the case reveal Carruthers had knowledge of Allied’s subrogation interest at the time of the settlement.
 This was established by two circumstances.
 First, Allied sought to intervene in the action between Carruthers and the Heikens.
-The petition for intervention alleged the existence of the subrogation right.
-Second, Allied monitored the case between Carruthers and the Heikens, and actually participated in the settlement negotiations in an effort to protect its subrogation claim.
-Thus, in the context of this case, it is undisputed that Carruthers knew of Allied‘s subrogation claim at the time he obtained a release from the Heikens.
-Therefore, Carruthers remains liable on Allied‘s subrogation claim.
-Consequently, Allied is unable to establish in this action that the settlement and release impaired its subrogation claim against Carruthers.
+The petition for intervention alleged the existence of the subro-gation right.
+Second, Allied monitored the case between Carruthers and the Heikens, and actually participated in the settlement negotiations in an effort to protect its sub-rogation claim.
+Thus, in the context of this case, it is undisputed that Carruthers knew of Allied’s subrogation claim at the time he obtained a release from the Heik-ens.
+Therefore, Carruthers remains liable on Allied’s subrogation claim.
+Consequently, Allied is unable to establish in this action that the settlement and release impaired its subrogation claim against Car-ruthers.
 As a matter of law, Allied cannot recover from the Heikens for breach of the subrogation terms of the insurance policy or the written assignment.

 V. Conclusion.

-We conclude the district court properly granted summary judgment for the Heikens.
+We conclude the district court properly granted summary judgment for the Heik-ens.

 AFFIRMED.

-CARTER, Justice (dissenting).
+(dissenting).

 I dissent.

-Under Iowa law, however, a partially subrogated insurer may not pursue its subrogation claim directly against the tortfeasor at any time absent some inability or unwillingness of the subrogor to pursue the entire claim.
+Under Iowa law, however, a partially subrogated insurer may not pursue its subrogation claim directly against the tortfeasor at any time absent some inability or unwillingness of the subrogor to pursue the entire claim..

-Id. at 789 (citing Krapfl, 548 N.W.2d at 880) (emphasis added).
+Id. at 789 (citing Kmpf'l,

-In Krapfl we stated:
+In Kmpfl we stated:

 Although there is language in the Johnson case indicating that a subrogee may join with the subrogor in an action against a tortfeasor, we have recognized that such joinder requires the consent of the subrogor.
 Caligiuri v.
-Des Moines Ry., 227 Iowa 466, 468-69, 288 N.W.
-702, 702-03 (1939).
+Des Moines Ry.,227 Iowa 466 , 468-69,288 N.W.
+702 , 702-03 (1939).
 Absent such consent a subrogated party that is paid only a portion of the entire loss has no right to claim directly against the tortfeasor in competition with a subrogor who is actively pursuing the entire claim.

-[A]n insurer who is paid a loss is thereby subrogated (to the extent of the payment) to the rights of the insured; that, where the insurance payment covers the entire loss, the insurer becomes the party in interest and may bring an action; that, where the insurance covers only a portion of the loss, the right of action remains in the insured for the entire loss, the insured becoming a trustee for the insurer (to the extent of the loss paid by the insurer) in the recovery secured by it; that the right of action for the entire loss is single and cannot be split and separately maintained by the owner and the various insurers who have paid parts of the loss.
+[A]m insurer who is paid a loss is thereby subrogated (to the extent of the payment) to the rights of the insured; that, where the insurance payment covers the entire loss,, the insurer becomes the party in interest and may bring an action; that, where the insurance covers only a portion of the loss, the right of action remains in the insured for the entire loss, the insured becoming a trustee for the insurer (to the extent of the loss paid by the insurer) in the recovery secured by it; that the right of action for the entire loss is single and cannot be split and separately maintained by the owner and the various insurers who have paid parts of the loss.

 Another reason that the majority is mistaken is that, even if we were to accept the premise that the subrogated insurer may sue the tortfeasor notwithstanding the release, that should provide no basis for relieving the insured from liability.
-Our cases make clear that, if the insured receives proceeds as part of a settlement, it holds them as trustee for the subrogated insurer.
-Consequently, even if a settlement does not cut off the subrogated insurer‘s right to sue the tortfeasor, it should still be allowed to sue its insured to collect the proceeds that under Iowa law
+Orn-eases make clear that, if the insured re-cfeives proceeds as part of a settlement, it holds them as trustee for the subrogated insurer.
+Consequently, even if a settlement does not cut off the subrogated insurer’s right to sue the tortfeasor, it should still be allowed to sue its insured to collect the proceeds that under Iowa law

 I am not at all convinced that the fact that there were no cash proceeds paid to the insured in the present case precludes the insurer from suing its insured to recover the cash value of the setoff that was negotiated against the mechanics-lien claim.
 Obviously, that value is not apparent in the record, but it could become the subject of proof at trial.